realXtend/doc/arch_article/simple2.rst

 editing can be done locally, and the creation published later.
 This is in contrast to Second Life where all edits and additions happen on remote servers -- the client application being no more than an interface to server side functionality.
-Naali coupled with Tundra or OpenSimulator can run completely standalone, without the complexity of setting up a separate server for local editing [opensim-on-a-stick]_.
+Naali/Tundra can run completely standalone, without the complexity of setting up a separate server for local editing as with Opensimulator [opensim-on-a-stick]_.

+.. this is not explained anywhere in the article, now only in the email!

 A final architectural goal of our project is extensibility - the ability to dynamically add or remove functionality to a virtual world